nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list tasks
+1. User requests to list tasks.
-2. UniNurse shows a list of tasks together with patient name
+2. UniNurse shows a list of tasks together with patient name.

     Use case ends.